Katara Hospitality

 Katara Hospitality, formerly known as Qatar National Hotels Company, is the largest hotel owner, developer and operator in Qatar.
 It is government-owned.
 As of 2016, the company owns properties in Qatar, Egypt, Morocco, the United Kingdom, France, Italy, Singapore, the Netherlands, the United States, Switzerland, Spain and Thailand.
-The company has a portfolio of 40 hotels in mid-2019.
+The company had a portfolio of 40 hotels in mid-2019.

 History

 The company was originally formed in 1970 as Qatar National Hotels Limited (QNH).
 In 1973, Marriott Hotel, then known as Gulf Hotel and owned by QNH, became the country's five-star hotel.
 In 1993, this company was replaced by Qatar National Hotels Company.
 In 2012, it was rebranded under its current form, Katara Hospitality.
 'Katara' derives its name from the common spelling used for 'Qatar' by ancient cartographers.

 World Travel Awards named Katara Hospitality as the "World's Leading Hospitality Company" in 2013, 2014 and 2015.

 Activities

 Several Qatar-based hotels are owned by the company, and there are many projects currently in construction.
 Hotels operating in Qatar include Al Messila, a Luxury Collection Resort & Spa, Doha, Mövenpick Hotel Doha, Sealine Beach, a Murwab Resort, Sharq Village & Spa, Sheraton Grand Doha Resort & Convention Hotel, Simaisma, a Murwab Resort, Somerset West Bay Doha, The Avenue, a Murwab Hotel and The Ritz-Carlton, Doha.

 Katara Hospitality opened Sheraton Doha Resort & Convention Hotel in 1982.
-In a partnership with the premier Spanish football division, La Liga, Katara Hospitality launched the first-ever "La Liga lounge" at the Sheraton Resort in Doha in March 2017.
+In a partnership with the premier Spanish football division, La Liga, Katara Hospitality launched the first-ever "La Liga Lounge" at the Sheraton Resort in Doha in March 2017.